What To Think About When Doing Business With China

 Your first decision is whether to ship by air, which is expensive but fast, or by sea, which is slower but cheaper.
 The exception is if you have a shipment that’s less than 2 cubic meters in size.
 In that case, the minimum fixed costs for ocean shipping are so high that it almost universally makes sense to air ship, unless your shipment is extremely heavy.

 The next question is, should you take legal possession of your products at the factory, or at the port, or not until the goods get to your warehouse?
 If it is your supplier’s responsibility to get your product to the port, the cost is higher than if you take possession at the factory and arrange transportation to the port yourself.
 Of course, if you request “delivered duty paid,” where the supplier manufactures the goods and gets them all the way to your warehouse for you, that’s even less hassle for you, but the cost will be even higher.
-Often, many people find that China suppliers know the best way to get the goods to the ports.
+Often, many people find that Chinese suppliers know the best way to get the goods to the ports.
 Then importers use third-party firms called “logistics service providers” to get the goods from the port, through customs, and eventually to their warehouses.

 Everything you need to do business in China, all in one place.

-Payment and money transfer options:
+Payment and wire transfer options

-There are several payment options, each with their own cost, speed and risk profile.
+There are several payment methods, each with their own cost, speed and risk profile.
 The classic bank transfer (Telegraphic Transfers / TT – all the same thing) can be one of the most expensive payment methods if foreign exchange costs are taken into account.
 Bank transfers also generally incur a fee of around 40 USD.
 Remember that if a deposit / balance payment arrangement is being used (which is advisable), then two transfers will be made, doubling the transfer fees.

-Some buyers mistakenly assume that PayPal will always enable them to get their money back if things go wrong.
+Some small businesses mistakenly assume that PayPal will always enable them to get their money back if things go wrong.
 The advantage of PayPal is that it provides an interface for credit cards to be used to make payment, and credit cards usually do allow payment to be reclaimed.
 However it is relatively expensive with Paypal foreign exchange fees of around 3% standard.